Crime Stoppers: 1 attempt to identify, 2 wanted for a felony offense

 Wanted for a felony offense:

-David Paul Sterrett is a 60-year-old white male who stands 6’00″ tall and weighs 260 pounds.
-He has gray hair and blue eyes.
-Mr. Sterett has a Felony Warrant for Computer Fraud out of the
+Termaine Skip Lindsey is an 18-year-old black male who stands 5’11” tall and weighs 170 pounds.
+Mr. Lindsey has black Hair and brown eyes.
+Mr. Lindsey has a Felony Warrant for Fraud out of the City of

-Chauncey Rashon McDaniel is a 30-year-old black male who stands 5’08″ tall and weighs 175 pounds.
+Devante Marquis Mugashe is a 21-year-old black male who stands 6’02″ tall and weighs 250 pounds.
 He has black hair and brown eyes.
-Mr. McDaniel has a Felony Warrant for Identity Theft out of the City of Lansing, Michigan.
+Mr. MMr.
+Mugashe has a Felony Warrant for Assault out of the City of

 If you have any information, call Crime Stoppers at 517-483-STOP.